LAA231 Sustainable green space Management – the Landscape Planner as an influencer

 Teaching exam periods:

 This course starts ans ends in Spring parallel.
-There will be arranged a field trip in August Block, as part of the LING bachelor programme.
+There will be arranged a field trip in August Block.

 Course frequency: Annually